AdyGCode/ajg-ictprg302-at1/ReadMe.md

 ![img_7.png](assets/img_7.png)

-Click Create
+Click Create.

 As the folder has folders and files we will use the "Create from Existing Source" option:

 ![img_8.png](assets/img_8.png)

-Pycharm will now complete the project setup by creating the virtual environment, and may ask if you wish to add main.py to version control.
+Pycharm will now complete the project setup by creating the virtual environment, and may ask if you wish to add `main.py` to version control.
 You may elect to do so.

 ## Creating a `.gitignore` file using the `.ignore` plugin

-We need to make a .gitignore file.
-The easiest way to do this is to use the .ignore plugin.
+We need to make a `.gitignore` file.
+The easiest way to do this is to use the ".ignore" plugin.

-Open the PyCharm Settings using CTRL+ALT+S
+Open the PyCharm Settings using `CTRL`+`ALT`+`S`.

-Locate and click on Plugins
+Locate and click on Plugins.

 ![img_9.png](assets/img_9.png)

 On the tabs on the right, click Marketplace.

-By default, the .ignore plugin is usually in the "staff picks".
+By default, the ".ignore" plugin is usually in the "staff picks".

 Click on it to select then click the `INSTALL` button (not shown here as it is already installed on this copy of PyCharm).

 ![img_10.png](assets/img_10.png)